-Data science interviews are tough for one reason: there’s no consistency on what types of questions getting asked.
+Most data science interviews are tough for one reason: there’s no consistency on what types of questions get asked.
+Therefore, you need to prepare for the interview and practice a wide variety of data science interview questions.

 What comes up most frequently?
-Interview Query analyzed the most commonly asked questions in 20,000 plus data scientist interviews.
+Interview Query analyzed the most commonly asked questions in data scientist interviews by subject:

 Overall SQL questions, machine learning, data structures and algorithms, and statistics and A/B testing interview questions dominated the data science interview.